-The TSLLC curriculum focuses on hands-on learning.
+The TLLSC curriculum focuses on hands-on learning.
 Your studies will be built around four Cornerstones—partnering with schools and communities, classroom diversity, ongoing classroom experience, and participating in professional learning communities.

 As you learn and grow, you’ll progress through the three Phases of the program.
 These phases will guide you through a comprehensive experience that will prepare you to make a difference with learners in diverse settings.

 - Get extensive classroom experience in diverse settings through Loyola’s partnerships with schools and communities.

 - Graduate with eligibility for an ELL endorsement.

 - Graduate from a fully accredited college that prepares students for licensing and advanced board licensure.

 - Continually collaborate with faculty and students at all levels within your chosen specialty through professional learning communities.

 - Earn a teacher certificate through the International Baccalaureate Organization (bilingual/bicultural, elementary and secondary education graduates)

 |Four cornerstones guide a student's progression through the program, each focusing on elements of Teaching, Learning, and Leading with Schools and Communities.|